abhat09/abhat09/README.md

 When I’m not coding, I enjoy long walks, watching rom-coms, crocheting, knitting, and painting. 🎨🍝

 ---

+## 🔍 **What I’m Looking For:**
+Last summer I had the opportunity to work as a **Software Engineering Intern** at Material Bank where I was able to analyze 6 months of consumer data in R to gain insight into product preferences, delivery regions, & product specifications across different projects, informing targeted marketing strategies.

+Now, I’m actively exploring **Summer 2025 internship** opportunities in **data science**, particularly in **statistical modeling**, **machine learning**, and **cloud-based solutions**.
+I’m excited to apply my skills to new industries and collaborate on impactful projects that drive innovation and strategic decision-making. 🚀

+---

 ## 📊 **Highlighted Projects:**